fidgetingbits/talon-shotbox/README.md

     - [ ] Make mouse snapping go to this center of the mouse?
     - [ ] Add snap functionality
     - [ ] Add mouse dragging?
+    - [ ] Make the command configurable in lists